Tintia

 Window tint laws are made for the protection of pedestrians and drivers.
 Texas window tint laws are made with the same intent as the other tint laws from different states.

-Because accidents are to be avoided at any costs, the law enforcement is engaged in making window tint laws as best as possible to make sure everyone is safe, the drivers, and pedestrians alike.
+Because accidents are to be avoided at any cost, law enforcement is engaged in making window tint laws as best as possible to make sure everyone is safe, the drivers, and pedestrians alike.

 Every state has its own rules and regulations when it comes to window tinting laws.
 If you want to take part in the traffic as a driver in the state of Texas, then you want to make sure you abide by the state laws.